apoz/flash-cards/Terraform.md

 - A configuration can only provide one backend block.
 - A backend block cannot refer to named values (like input variables, locals, or data source attributes).

 Whenever a configuration's backend changes, you must run terraform init again to validate and configure the backend before you can perform any plans, applies, or state operations.
+Either ```-reconfigure``` (does NOT migrate state) or ```-migrate-state``` must be supplied to update the backend configuration

 Terraform's backends are divided into two main types, according to how they handle state and operations: